-♦ KPE 290Y Research Design and Evaluation
+♦ KPE 291H Research Design and Evaluation: Quantitative Approaches

-This introductory course provides students with a conceptual understanding of the theoretical frameworks of science and research methodology, research principles across paradigms of inquiry, and research methods and techniques that apply to the study of human behaviour and physical activity.
-Basic research principles and processes, types of research and scientific methods (both quantitative and qualitative) are covered, as well as descriptive and inferential statistics (e.g., t-tests, correlation, ANOVA, standard scores etc.).
-Emphasis is on conceptual understanding and practical application of statistical tests that are currently used in the Exercise and Health Sciences.
+This course complements KPE 290H and provides students with a conceptual understanding of the theoretical frameworks of science and quantitative research methodology, research principles across paradigms of inquiry, and quantitative research methods and techniques that apply to the study of human behaviour and physical activity.
+Emphasis is on conceptual understanding and practical applications related to Exercise and Health Sciences.
+Key topics include types of variables, non-parametric and parametric descriptive and inferential statistics (eg. T-tests, correlation, ANOVA, standard scores etc.).